Many small business owners mistakenly believe that the cars they use for business will be covered by personal car insurance policies.

 In addition, if you carry commercial equipment in your business vehicles and there is an incident that damages the equipment itself, it is typically covered too, and you would only have to pay a single deductible.

 How to Protect Your Business with Company Car Insurance

 When choosing the best plan for your company, be sure to go over every aspect of your coverage that could make a difference when it comes time to file a claim.
-For example, you might want to:
+You might want to:

-- Make sure your liability coverage extends to any new vehicle purchases and the company's use of non-owned and hired vehicle.
+- Make sure your liability coverage extends to any new vehicle purchases and the company's use of non-owned and hired vehicles.

 - Ensure that your plan will cover all of the commercial vehicles that you currently own.

 - Consider a business umbrella policy that will cover excess liability.
 This kind of policy kicks in if a claim exceeds your business auto liability coverage.
-For example, in the event that you or one of your employees is responsible for a serious accident that results in extensive property damage or injuries and/or leads to a large liability suit, your business umbrella policy will protect your business assets.
+If you or one of your employees is responsible for a serious accident that results in extensive property damage or injuries and/or leads to a large liability suit, your business umbrella policy will protect your business assets.

 Get Business Auto Insurance Quotes Tailored to Your Needs

 To make sure that you get the commercial vehicle coverage you need, it is important that you select the correct policy and options that match your risks, profile, and budget.

 However small your business is – even if you are self-employed – commercial car insurance will give you the safety net that you and your business require.